jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 To solve our pains with Internet Age technnology requires we stop being so loyal to a single ideology and it's limited tools and techniques.

 As of now, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
 If people quit their jobs en masse, they _all_ must be lazy say Conservatives.
 Or if lots of people rob stores, they _all_ must be hungry say Progressives.
-As bad bosses continue to lose workers, lots of true criminals run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".
+As bad managers lose workers, criminals run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".

 That's why I wrote _Techvolution_.
 It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature.
 You should only be loyal to the rules, techniques, and tools that solve your current real life problems.
 Because Nature is a street fight for polar bears, martial artists, and you.